-A large part of the Correctional Ministries and Chaplaincy is Advocacy.
+A large part of the Correctional Ministries and Chaplains Association is Advocacy.
 The humanity of the incarcerated is overlooked when someone commits a crime.
-To raise awareness that being incarcerated doesn’t take away from their humanity inside and outside of the correctional facility.
+It is important to raise awareness that being incarcerated doesn’t take away from their humanity inside and outside of the correctional facility.
 As members of Correctional ministries it is our duty to remind the people who are incarcerated that there is always hope and that incarceration does not mean the end for their lives.

 Bryan Stevenson was a young lawyer when he founded the Equal Justice Initiative, a legal practice dedicated to defending those most desperate and in need: the poor, the wrongly condemned, and women and children trapped in the farthest reaches of our criminal justice system.
 One of his first cases was that of Walter McMillian, a young man who was sentenced to die for a notorious murder he insisted he didn’t commit.
 The case drew Bryan into a tangle of conspiracy, political machination, and legal brinksmanship—and transformed his understanding of mercy and justice forever.

 Just Mercy: A Story of Justice and Redemption by Bryan Stevenson